Integral cohomology of quotients via toric geometry: Invariants of a -module

+Adding or subtracting the equation of Proposition \ref{mainlefsch}, we obtain our result. \end{proof} We have the following particular case when $G$ has only isolated fixed points (this result will be useful in Section \ref{degespec}). \begin{cor} Let $X$ be a compact complex manifold and $G$ an automorphism group of prime order $p$ with only isolated fixed points.
+We assume that the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page.
+Then:

-Adding or subtracting the equation of Proposition \ref{mainlefsch}, we obtain our result. \end{proof} Using Propositions \ref{Lemma3.1}, \ref{equivarcoho} and \ref{torsioninvar}, we can compare the spectral sequences with coefficients in $\Z$ and $\F$.
-The end of this section is devoted to the proof of the following propostion. \begin{prop} Let $X$ be a CW-complex endowed with the action of an automorphisms group $G$ of prime order $p$.
-We assume that $H^k(X,\Z)$ is finitely generated for all $k\in\N$.The following statements are equivalent. \begin{itemize} \item The spectral sequence of equivariant cohomology of $(X,G)$ with coefficients in $\F$ is degenerated at the second page. \item The spectral sequence of equivariant cohomology of $(X,G)$ with coefficients in $\Z$ is degenerated at the second page. \end{itemize} \end{prop} From now and until the end of this section, $X$ is a CW-complex endowed with the action of an automorphisms group $G$ of prime order $p$, with $H^k(X,\Z)$ finitely generated for all $k\geq0$.
+\end{cor} Using Propositions \ref{Lemma3.1}, \ref{equivarcoho} and \ref{torsioninvar}, we can compare the spectral sequences with coefficients in $\Z$ and $\F$.
+The end of this section is devoted to the proof of the following proposition. \begin{prop} Let $X$ be a CW-complex endowed with the action of an automorphism group $G$ of prime order $p$.
+We assume that $H^k(X,\Z)$ is finitely generated for all $k\in\N$.The following statements are equivalent. \begin{itemize} \item[---] The spectral sequence of equivariant cohomology of $(X,G)$ with coefficients in $\F$ degenerates at the second page. \item[---] The spectral sequence of equivariant cohomology of $(X,G)$ with coefficients in $\Z$ degenerates at the second page. \end{itemize} \end{prop} From now and until the end of this section, $X$ is a CW-complex endowed with the action of an automorphism group $G$ of prime order $p$, with $H^k(X,\Z)$ finitely generated for all $k\geq0$.
 We first introduce a tool to measure the degeneration of our spectral sequence.
 We define the \emph{dimensions of degeneration} as follows.
 Let $E_2^{d,q}:=H^{d}(G,H^q(X,\Z))$ (resp. $\overline{E}_2^{d,q}:=H^{d}(G,H^q(X,\F))$) be the second page of the spectral sequence of equivariant cohomology with coefficients in $\Z$ (resp. in $\F$).
-By Proposition \ref{Lemma3.1}, $\overline{E}_2^{d,q}$ is a $\F$ vector space of finite dimension.
-By Proposition \ref{equivarcoho}, $E_2^{d,q}$ is also a $\F$ vector space when $d>0$.
-Moreover, we set $t_p E_2^{0,k}:=\dim_{\F}\tors_p E_2^{0,q}$ and $t_p E_\infty^{0,k}:=\dim_{\F}\tors_p E_\infty^{0,q}$. \begin{defi} We define the $k$-th \emph{dimension of degeneration for $\Z$-coefficients} (resp. \emph{for $\F$ coefficients}) by the positive integer $u_k(X)$:
+Similarly, we denote by $E_r^{d,q}$ (resp. $\overline{E}_r^{d,q}$) the space of the $r^\mathrm{th}$ page of the sequence of equivariant cohomology with coefficients in $\Z$ (resp. in $\F$).
+By Proposition \ref{Lemma3.1}, $\overline{E}_2^{d,q}$ is a $\F$-vector space of finite dimension.
+By Proposition \ref{equivarcoho}, $E_2^{d,q}$ is also a $\F$-vector space when $d>0$.
+Moreover, we set $t_p E_2^{0,k}:=\dim_{\F}\tors_p E_2^{0,k}$ and $t_p E_\infty^{0,k}:=\dim_{\F}\tors_p E_\infty^{0,k}$. \begin{defi} We define the $k^\mathrm{th}$ \emph{dimension of degeneration for $\Z$-coefficients} (resp. \emph{for $\F$-coefficients}) by the non-negative integer $u_k(X)$:

 (resp. $\overline{u}_k(X)$ such that):